srvorkap/Tale-of-Task/Feature-List.md

                 - Inbox(default)
                 - Personal
                 - Work
+                - Custom - think of list table as composite list of all tables
-                - Custom (bonus)
+                    - userid
+                    - string - user sets the string
+                    - user.findAll (where: user's string)
         - Logged in users can change the name of their lists
         - Logged in users can delete their lists
         - Sort by time, due date, priority, etc. (Bonus)

-    4. List summary (time, number of tasks, number completed)
+    4. List summary (time, number of tasks, number completed) -- needs to be CRUD
         - Logged in users can view a summary of each of their lists
             - # of tasks completed
             - # of tasks total